The Derrida-Retaux model on a geometric Galton-Watson tree: Introduction

-Observe that, in particular, if the laws of $\nu_{0}$ and $\mathtt{Z}$ are supported on $\mathbb{Z}_+$, the process can be interpreted as a parking process on a Galton-Watson tree as follows.
+In particular, if the laws of $\nu_{0}$ and $\mathtt{Z}$ are supported on $\mathbb{Z}_+$, this process can be interpreted as a parking system on a Galton-Watson tree as follows.
 Start with a Galton-Watson tree of height $n$ with a geometric offspring law of parameter $p$.
-Assign to each leaf a random number of cars according to the law $\nu_{0}$, and to each internal node a random number of parking spots according to the law of $\mathtt{Z}$.
-Cars then drive toward the root, parking as early as possible at any available spot.
+Assign to each leaf \ (thus node in generation $n$) a random number of cars according to the law $\nu_{0}$, and to each internal node a random number of parking spots according to the law of $\mathtt{Z}$.
+Cars then drive toward the root, parking at the first available spot they encounter.
 The number of cars reaching the root without finding a suitable parking spot follows the law $\nu_{n}$.
 The process is supercritical if this number grows exponentially as $n$ becomes large, and is critical or subcritical if the number converges in probability to 0.
-For detailed studies of parking models on trees, see Goldschmidt and Przykucki~\cite{goldschmidt-przykucki}, Aldous et al.~\cite{aldous-contat-curien-henard} and Contat and Curien~\cite{contat-curien}.
+For detailed studies of parking models on trees, see Goldschmidt and Przykucki~\cite{goldschmidt-przykucki}, Aldous et al.~\cite{aldous-contat-curien-henard}, Chen and Contat~\cite{chenContat}, and Contat and Curien~\cite{contat-curien}.